 If you wanted information you had to go the library.
 Then you had to look through cute little drawers filled with cards to find where that book might be.

-If you wanted to own music you had to go to store and buy a record or a tape.
+If you wanted to own music you had to go to the store and buy a record or a tape.
 Or you could get a friend and record from their record onto a tape.
-Or if you were real flash you had a tape to tape deck and you could record from a tape to a tape.
+Or if you were really flash you had a tape to tape deck and you could record from a tape to a tape.
 I had one of those!
 Just call me flash.

 If you wanted to take a photo, you had to load the film, think real hard because there was likely only 24 possible photos on the film.
 Point and shoot.
 Take the full film to be developed.
 See that every photo you took was shit.

-Gosh, I can’t think of anymore right now.
+Gosh, I can’t think of any more right now.
 What do you remember about living in the 1980’s?